-6. EVENTS AFTER BALANCE SHEET DATE
+5. EVENTS AFTER BALANCE SHEET DATE

-The Statement of Accounts was authorised for issue by the Treasurer on 23 September 2013.
+The Statement of Accounts was authorised for issue by the Treasurer on 29 September 2014.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2013, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2014, the figures in the financial

-7. ADJUSTMENTS BETWEEN ACCOUNTING BASIS & FUNDING BASIS UNDER REGULATION
+6. ADJUSTMENTS BETWEEN ACCOUNTING BASIS & FUNDING BASIS UNDER REGULATION